 Michael explains there are applications outside of sales tax as well for accountants – profitability reporting and doing general business.

-“A2X makes it easy to get out of Amazon and Shopify the information you may need for a plethora of reasons, and quickly import it into Quickbooks or Xero.
+“A2X makes it easy to get out of Amazon and Shopify the information you may need for a plethora of reasons, and quickly import it into QuickBooks, Xero or Sage.
 Using a tool like A2X gives you more confidence that you’re actually getting all the information you need.”

 With crossed fingers, Michael hopes A2X continues to grow and add more ecommerce platforms to its repertoire – selfishly, more for accountants than anything, he jokes.